AnselA01/Fish-Biomechanics/README.md

 1. CSV data in the form `AAXBBX.csv` where AA is two-letter fish name

--   Eeach set of results is saved in a new folder named with the current day's date.
+-   Each set of results is saved in a new folder named with the current day's date.

 -   choices.csv lists the chosen value for each bone